Chameleon-Vision/chameleon-docs/docs/source/getting-started/command-line-arguments.rst

      - None
      - Disables the automatic network settings manager.

-| To use this commands add the argument after the run command for example
+| To use this commands add the argument after the run command, for example

 .. code-block:: bash